TeachBooks/sphinx-last-updated-by-git/README.rst

       time for large repositories.
 Author names are sorted alphabetically.
       You can also combine this with ``git_show_author = True`` if desired, but ``git_show_all_authors = True`` alone is sufficient to display authors.
+      Co-authors listed in commit message trailers (``Co-authored-by:``) are also included automatically; emails are stripped and only names are shown.

     * Author aliases: if your Git history has usernames and you want to show real names (or any custom label) in the footer, set